 The conclusions for KI#3 are:

 - Authorization of the model retrieval at the NRF uses OAuth 2.0 token-based authorization.
 The NRF uses information provided by the MTLF.

-Editor's Note : The requirement for NF service consumers (NFc) to be registered in the NRF as part of the authorization procedure is ffs.
+The NF Service Consumer registers at the NRF with its vendor ID.

-Editor's Note : The requirement for the AI/ML model to be stored in encrypted format and corresponding key management aspects are ffs.
+- AI/ML models can be stored in encrypted format, for end-to-end protection between MTLF and NF Service Consumer.

 - As per the request of Analytics Id by the NFc, the MTLF performs authorization of the corresponding model retrieval per selected model.

-NOTE: the model delivery procedure is to be defined by 3GPP SA2.
+NOTE: The model delivery procedure is to be defined by 3GPP SA2.

-Editor's Note: The granularity of the authorization at the MTLF is ffs.

-- ADRF verifies that the requested AI/ML model can be retrieved by the NF consumer(s) (MTLF or AnLF).
+- ADRF verifies that the requested AI/ML model can be retrieved by the NF consumer(s) (MTLF or AnLF), based on the decision by the MTLF.